vangelov/Injineer/README.md

 Both view controllers depend on productsService and ProductsListViewController also depends on ProductDetailsViewController as the latter is opened whenever a product is selected from the list.
 The problem with this arrangement is that the details controller is only created once.
 Instead what you want is to do is create a new controller each time a product is selected.
 To accomplish this you need to change the name of the dependency from 'productDetailsViewController' to 'productDetailViewControllerProvider'.
 What this will do is instead of creating a new instance for details view controller and injecting it in the list view controller it will inject a block that returns a new ProductDetailsViewController instance.
-I.e.
+I.e.:

-instead of ProductsListViewController having a property
+instead of ProductsListViewController having a property:

 ```Objective-C